zuozhenggh/learning-library/security-library/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 ## **STEP 1**: Import schema structure

-1. Open a Web Browser at the URL `https://<DBSecLab-VM_@IP-Public>:7803/em`
+1. Open a Web Browser at the URL *`https://<DBSecLab-VM_@IP-Public>:7803/em`*

-2. Login to Enterprise Manager Console as `SYSMAN/Oracle123`
+2. Login to Oracle Enterprise Manager 13c Console as "*SYSMAN*" with the password "*Oracle123*"

    ![](./images/dms-043.png " ")

-3. Navigate to the Application Data Models page from the Quality Management submenu by selecting the menu **Enterprise > Quality Management > Application Data Models** as follow:
+3. Navigate to the Application Data Models page from the Quality Management submenu by selecting the menu **Enterprise > Quality Management > Application Data Modeling** as follow:

    ![](./images/dms-042.png " ")